moremoban/moban/tests/regression_tests/level-21-b-copy-templates-into-a-tar/README.rst

-Level 21: template copying from a zip to a zip
+Level 21-b: template copying from a tar to a tar
 ================================================================================

 In level 15, with `.moban.yml`, you can copy templates to your destination.
 Now